Honesdale Residential Historic District

 The 20th century saw Wayne County evolve into a predominantly rural and agricultural area.
 While farming continued to dominate the local economy, the county also became a popular retreat for city dwellers, resulting in the establishment of summer homes and vacation communities.
 Today, Wayne County remains a prime location for outdoor enthusiasts, with its state parks, forests, and recreational opportunities attracting visitors from near and far.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Wayne County, Pennsylvania.
+This timeline provides a condensed summary of the historical journey of Wayne County, Pennsylvania.

 • 1798: Wayne County is established, named after General Anthony Wayne.